Earn your online music education degree from Southern Miss!

 Click here and choose the term that applies to view the costs associated with part time enrollment.

-No, the Masters in Music Education is designed for practicing teachers and no thesis is required.
+No, the Online Masters in Music Education is designed for practicing teachers and no thesis is required.

 Yes, comprehensive exams are given the semester the student intends to graduate and are in the area of Music Education only.